tidymodels/parsnip/man/rmd/poisson_reg_gee.md

 ## Translation from parsnip to the original package

-There is a parsnip extension package required to fit this model to this mode: **multilevelmod**.
+The **multilevelmod** extension package is required to fit this model.

 ```r